hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 # Unity Visual Studio Editor Messaging Protocol

-This document describes the UDP-based messaging protocol used by Unity's Visual Studio Editor package for communication between Unity Editor and Visual Studio(or other IDEs).
+This document describes the UDP-based messaging protocol used by Visual Studio Code Editor package for communication between Unity Editor and Visual Studio Code.

-The name of this package is `com.hackerzhuli.ide.visualstudio`.
+The name of this package is `com.hackerzhuli.code`.
 The name of the official package this is fork from is `com.unity.ide.visualstudio`.
-Difference between this package and the official package will be speicified below.
+The messaging protocol is modified for better development experience in Visual Studio Code.

 ## Overview